Bloopers©, Goofs, Mistakes

 The fallen lamppost vanishes, but soon returns.

-When Scooby acts out the man pulling down the lamppost, the gang acts like they never saw the rope.
+When Scooby pantomimes the man pulling down the lamppost, the gang acts like they never saw the rope.
 Say, what happened to that rope, anyway?

 Shaggy says the overhead door won't give, but he and Scoob are just barely tapping on it; they look like they're not even trying.